THIS SECTION IS EXTREMELY IMPORTANT...... IF YOU DON’T GET ANYTHING OUT OF THIS SITE. HEED THIS SECTION.

 You can shoot vertical and horizontal images of the route, and refer to them on your phone.

-Having said this...DO NOT FAIL TO TAKE A FOREST & TOPO MAP ON EACH TRIP.
+Having said this...DO NOT FAIL TO TAKE A FOREST MAP & TOPO MAP, AND A FMPASS, ON EACH TRIP.
 BATTERIES DIE.

-Tell someone where you are going & when to call the sheriff if you are overdue.
-If you change your destination, make sure your reliable person knows where your new destination is.
+Tell your responsible person where you are going & when to call the sheriff if you are overdue.
+If you change your destination, make sure your responsible person knows where your new destination is.
 If you don’t, you run the chance of not being found in a timely manor.

 BUGS AND INSECTS